-Apna Haq is a nationally recognised, sector leader in issues of sexual violence against black and minority ethnic (BME) women and girls, including child sexual exploitation (CSE).
+Apna Haq is a nationally recognised, sector leader in issues of sexual violence against Black and minoritised women and girls, including child sexual exploitation (CSE).
 We are passionate about working to end sexual violence and we take part in (and provide) training, research, studies and partnerships to call for an end to this enormous violation of people’s human rights.

 Child sexual exploitation (CSE) NHS toolkit